louisfaury/cruxponent/content/post/distributional.md

 Our road to devising algorithms that can compute $\mu\_\lambda^\pi$ is going to ressemble the "classical" one, that we follow to compute the optimal value function for an MDP -- the tools will be quite different, though.
-Up to some hurdles we will have to jump through along the way, the protocol will be to
+Up to some hoops we will have to jump through along the way, the protocol will be to:
 1. show that
 $\mu\_\lambda^\pi$ is the fixed-point to some contractive operator,
 2. compute it via some fixed-point iterations.